pthom/hello_imgui/src/hello_imgui/doc_api.md

         // Otherwise, it will be loaded from the filesystem bool insideAssets = true;

-        // the ranges of glyphs to load, as a list of pairs of ImWchar
-        //    - if empty, the default glyph range will be used
-        //    - you can specify several ranges
-        //    - intervals bounds are inclusive
-        // Note: in order to use common ranges defined by ImGui (GetGlyphRangesJapanese, GetGlyphRangesChinese, ...)
-        //       use TranslateCommonGlyphRanges (or translate_common_glyph_ranges in Python) std::vector<ImWcharPair> glyphRanges = {};

         // ImGui native font config to use ImFontConfig fontConfig = ImFontConfig();